I walked into my bosses office and shut the door behind me.

 My hour long commute just became an hour and a half.

 Whatever….at least I have podcasts.

 I don’t remember what podcast it was that I listened to that day, but on the way home I decided enough was enough.

-I was going to buy a domain name and start my website.
+I was going to buy a domain name and start my blog.